Today, I want to talk about two different types of Doctor Dolls.

 You will need to pick up some extra AAA batteries because the three she comes with are demo cells and will run out quickly.
 I can’t speak to how long these batteries last, but in my mind, a doll that can have its power turned off is not a bad thing.

 The Baby Born Mommy Make Me Better doll is a sure bet.
 These dolls are known to be well made and super cuddly.
 She promotes nurturing play.

 This complete Barbie baby doctor set includes Barbie, baby twins, care station that turns into an exam table, and plenty of accessories.
 It encourages role play, pretend-play, and of course, medical play.
-The bonus is that because it’s Dr. Barbie looking after babies, it could also be used to introduce soon-to-be big sisters to the concept of a new little sibling joining the family.
+Because Dr. Barbie looking after these twin babies, this set could also be used to introduce soon-to-be big sisters to the concept of new siblings joining the family.

 Barbie’s right arm is permanently bent, but the left is permanently straight, which makes it a bit awkward to change clothes, but not impossible.
 All of the tiny accessory pieces may be difficult to look after, but again, not impossible.

 The Barbie Careers Baby Doctor Playset is not for small children because of all the little pieces.
-It’s also not a high-end Barbie playset, but it is excellent for pretend play.
-The accessories make this set better than just the doll and babies on their own.
+It’s also not a high-end Barbie playset, but it is an excellent choice for a child’s pretend play.
+The accessories make this set better than just the doll and babies on their own

-This 18” doctor doll from Our Generation Dolls has a full outfit that is entirely removable, including underwear.
+This 18″ doctor doll from Our Generation Dolls has a full outfit that is entirely removable, including underwear.
 She has a soft body and articulates at the shoulders and hips.
-She comes with several accessories, including a collection of x-ray charts, a “pretend” pen and prescription pad, anatomy chart, blood pressure cuff, stethoscope, and an otoscope.
+She comes with several accessories, such as a collection of x-ray charts, a toy pen and a prescription pad, an anatomy chart, a blood pressure cuff, a stethoscope, and an otoscope.